datacraft-dsc/DEPs/6/README.md

 ## Entities

-- Asset: An Operation is registered as an Asset with a specific `type` (Operation)
+- Operation: A computation that may be executed via the Invoke API is as represented an Asset with a specific `type` ("operation")
 - Account: An actor in the data system is identified using an Account.
 - Service provider: The actor that hosts the algorithm implemention on their server(s).
   - InvokeEndpoint: The operation is made available on one or more REST Endpoints on a Service Provider's server or cloud.